PureScript type bridge

 is unable to automatically perform the conversion.
 In these cases, we require a

 custom bridge.
-Such a mechanism is simple.
-Building on the previous example:
+This mechanism is simple.
+Building on the previous example,

 import Language.PureScript.Bridge (BridgePart, buildBridge, defaultBridge, mkSumType, typeName, writePSTypes, (<|>), (^==)) import Language.PureScript.Bridge.PSTypes (psInt) main :: IO () main = writePSTypes "PureScript/Type/Directory" (buildBridge customBridge) [ mkSumType (Proxy @MyType) ] where customBridge = defaultBridge <|> wordBridge wordBridge :: BridgePart wordBridge = typeName ^== "Word" >> pure psInt